Want to know what options you have to get a SIM Card in Denmark? No worries, here you will find all ...

 Android users may see this message for similar reasons, such as a misaligned SIM or network settings issues.
 Quick fixes include toggling airplane mode on and off or manually selecting a network.

-Seeing a “no SIM available” message on your phone can be frustrating, especially if you need access to calls and data.
+Seeing this message on your phone can be frustrating, especially if you need access to calls and data.
 Since there are several causes of the issue, you may need to go through all of the troubleshooting steps until you find something that works.

 Below, we’ll walk you through seven possible fixes to help get your SIM card working again.